A Tight Approximation Algorithm for the Cluster Vertex Deletion Problem: Introduction

 \subsection{Our contribution}

 In this paper, we close the gap between $2$ and $9/4 = 2.25$ and prove the following \emph{tight} result.

 \begin{theorem} \cVD{} has a $2$-approximation algorithm. \end{theorem}

 All previous approximation algorithms for \cVD{} are based on the local ratio technique.
 See the survey of Bar-Yehuda, Bendel, Freund, and Rawitz \cite{bbfr2004} for background on this standard algorithmic technique.
 Our algorithm is no exception, see Algorithm~\ref{algo} below.
-However, it significantly differs from previous algorithms in its crucial step, namely, Step~\ref{step:find_good_H}.
-In fact, almost all our efforts in this paper focus on that particular step of the algorithm, see Theorem~\ref{thm:localratio} below.
+However, it significantly differs from previous algorithms in its crucial step (see Step~\ref{step:find_good_H} below).
+In fact, almost all our efforts in this paper focus on that particular step of the algorithm (see Theorem~\ref{thm:localratio}), which searches for a special type of induced subgraph of $G$, which we now describe.

 Let $H$ be an induced subgraph of $G$, and let $c_H: V(H) \to \Q_{\geqslant 0}$.
 The weighted graph $(H,c_H)$ is said to be \emph{$\alpha$-good in $G$} (for some factor $\alpha \geqslant 1$) if $c_H$ is not identically $0$ and $c_H(X \cap V(H)) \leqslant \alpha \cdot \OPT(H, c_H)$ holds for every (inclusionwise) minimal hitting set $X$ of $G$.
 We overload terminology and say that an induced subgraph $H$ is \emph{$\alpha$-good in $G$} if there exists a cost function $c_{H}$ such that $(H,c_{H})$ is $\alpha$-good in $G$.
 We stress that the local cost function $c_H$ is defined obliviously of the global cost function $c : V(G) \to \Q_{\geqslant 0}$.